RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md

 ```
 Situation might change when the firmware is growing of course, requiring to skip more elements.

+Last note: if you skip a tech, be careful not to use a standalone mode which requires that same tech, else the firmware size reduction won't be much.

 ## Next step

 See [Compilation instructions](/doc/md/Use_of_Proxmark/0_Compilation-Instructions.md)